 David Cavanaugh has broad legal experience in industry and private practice and provides clients with strategic, business-focused counseling in the procurement, management and exploitation of their intellectual property.
 He has extensive experience in all aspects of intellectual property practice, including IP litigation, patent procurement, technology transfer and licensing, and due diligence for corporate transactions.
 Mr. Cavanaugh has developed and implemented intellectual property strategies suited for companies at all stages, from early startup phase to established business phase.

-Since the implementation of the America Invents Act, Mr. Cavanaugh is active in post-grant proceedings at the US Patent Office where he has filed petitions and represented patent owners in a variety of technologies and has been lead counsel or counsel of record on more than 80 inter partes review proceedings (IPR).
+Since the implementation of the America Invents Act, Mr. Cavanaugh has been active in post-grant proceedings at the US Patent Office and was recently named by Patexia as one of the top five most active attorneys in inter partes review (IPR).
+He has filed petitions and represented patent owners in a variety of technologies and has been lead counsel or counsel of record on more than 120 inter partes review proceedings (IPR).
 As lead counsel he has presented at more than a dozen oral hearings at the Patent Trial and Appeal Board (PTAB).
 He has also developed strategies for using IPRs as a vehicle toward settlement of related district court cases as well as developed strategies for joinder of parties.
 Mr. Cavanaugh has also represented patent owners in IPR proceedings and developed successful IPR strategies for patent owners.

 Along with inter partes reviews, Mr. Cavanaugh routinely develops strategies for other post-grant proceedings such as ex parte reexaminations and reissues.
 He has extensive experience in inter partes reexamination and interferences.
 These procedures can be used to develop comprehensive strategies using all the procedures the Patent Office provides.